How to Measure Your Dog for a Properly Fitted Collar

 A wonderful thing about buying custom made collars is that you get a sleek and comfy fit with no excess bulk around your pup’s neck and no floppy strap end flipping up or flapping out.
 No ugly line of unnecessary holes.
 There are several different measuring methods on this page.

-If you are ordering a non-adjustable collar, one that has no buckle or that should slip over your dog’s head then the video below is my favorite.
-If you are ordering an adjustable collar, one that does have a buckle, then the two methods above the video are adequate.
+If you are ordering a non-adjustable collar, one that has no buckle and must slip over your dog’s head then the video at the bottom is my favorite.
+If you are ordering an adjustable collar, one that does have a buckle, or a Safety Snap On Collar then the two methods above the video are appropriate and you do not need to follow the video instructions.

 Measure using your current Buckle Collar